 Explore Crawford Market

 Named after the first Municipal Commissioner of the city, Crawford Market harks back to the days of the British and is housed in a building completed in 1869.
 From its imposing blend of Norman and Flemish architectural styles, you'd never guess that its interior is a maze of stalls loaded with an assortment of fruit and vegetables, meat, spices, dried fruits, imported groceries, luggage, cosmetics, animals, and even birds.
 The market is located near Chhatrapati Shivaji Terminus Railway Station, and is open daily except Sundays (morning only).
+If you're interested in jewellery or fabrics, it's also worth visiting Zaveri Bazaar and Mangaldas Market on the other side of the road.

 Shop for Clothes on Fashion Street